The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 It can, at best be justified only as a temporary measure, to gain time while other more fundamental adjustments made to restore equilibrium in the Balance of payments.

-5. Fiscal Policy- Import Duties
+10. Fiscal Policy- Import Duties

-6. Import Policy (Import Quotes)
+11. Import Policy (Import Quotes)

 Under this mechanism, the government fixes a maximum quantity or value of a commodity to be imported.

-This in turn reduces and the deficit is reduced and thereby the Balance of payments, the position is improved.
+This in turn reduces the deficit is reduced and thereby the Balance of payments, and the position is improved.

 This measure has the immediate effect of checking imports as the marginal propensity to import becomes zero once the quota limit is reached.

-To correct disequilibrium in Balance of payments import quotes are assumed to be better than import duties.
+To correct disequilibrium in the Balance of payments import quotes are assumed to be better than import duties.

-7. Stimulating/Improving Export
+12. Stimulating/Improving Export

 To correct disequilibrium in the Balance of payments, it is necessary that exports should be increased, the government may adopt export programs for this purpose.